taloncjones/Udacity-NewsDataBase/README.md

 Type 'articles' to view the top 3 articles in the database.
 Type 'authors' to view the top authors.
 Type 'errors' to view days that the error percentage exceeded 1%.
-Type 'exit' to exit the program
+Type 'exit' to exit the program.
 > articles
 Top 3 Articles:
 Article: Candidate is jerk, alleges rival        Article Views: 342102